Nightingale

 WhisperX Transcription

-- Transcribe the isolated vocals into text
+- Transcribe the audio into text

-- Align each word to precise timestamps in the audio
+- Align each word to precise timestamps

 This produces word-level timing information that drives the karaoke highlighting during playback.